 The title for the chief executive officer at NC State changed from "president" to "dean of administration."
 This occurred after NC State, UNC-Chapel Hill, and the Women's College (which later became UNC-Greensboro) combined to form the Consolidated University.

-John William Harrelson, class of 1909, was was appointed head of the college.
+John William Harrelson, class of 1909, was appointed head of the college.
 He led NC State until 1953.
 (Biography of John Harrelson)

 The title of NC State's chief executive officer changed to "chancellor."